 North American Black Bear

 North American black bears resemble a huge teddy bear.
 Their color ranges are jet black, gray, brown, and blonde.
 There is even a blue phase.
 The Kermode bear or the "ghost bear" of the Pacific Northwest is one of a "blonde" (white) color phase sometimes found in litters of differing colors.
-The The American black bears length is about 4 to 7 feet, and height on all fours (at the withers) is 2-3 feet.
+The American black bear's length is about 4.5- 7.5 feet (1.3 to 2.33 meters), and height on all fours (at the withers) is 2-3.5 feet (0.667 to 1 meter).
 American black bears have small eyes, round ears, and short tails.
 They reach adult size at 4 years of age, at which time females range from 90-300 pounds and males range from 125-500 pounds.
 The bears have a brown muzzle and occasionally a white to cinnamon V-shaped blaze on their chest.
 They have color vision, movable lips, long prehensile tongues, and strong curved claws.
 They climb trees easily.